 The Interallied Confederation of Reserve Officers, commonly referred to by its French acronym CIOR, represents the interests of approximately 1 million reservists across 34 participating nations within and beyond NATO, making it the world’s largest military reserve officer organization.

 Founded in 1948 by the reserve officer associations of Belgium, France and the Netherlands, CIOR is now a formal NATO-affiliated, non-political and non-profit umbrella organization of member nations’ national reserve officer associations.

-The CIOR meets up to four times a year – with formal meetings in the summer and winter – and they work through committees that examine issues and provide analysis relating to reserve forces.
+CIOR meets up to four times a year – with formal meetings in the summer and winter – and works through committees that examine issues and provide analysis relating to reserve forces.
 Typical issues of interest include the contribution of reserve forces to international operations, the re-integration of reservists within their respective communities following deployment abroad, the law of armed conflict, the impact of NATO expansion on the Reserves, and employer support to reservists.

 In addition to their roles as reserve officers, many individual delegates of CIOR are highly accomplished business and industrial leaders, public servants and academics.
 They are therefore in a unique position to contribute to a better understanding of security and defence issues in the population as a whole, as well as bringing civilian expertise and experience to the tasks and challenges facing reserve forces in NATO.

-The CIOR is structured around a constitution that provides for a rotating presidency, a CIOR Executive Council comprised of vice-presidents of participating nations, key committees and several annual events that promote training, education and professional development.
-The presidential term is two years in length which Germany currently holds and they will hand over to Estonia in Summer 2022.
+The CIOR is structured around a constitution that provides for a rotating presidency, Executive Council that comprised of vice-presidents of participating nations, key committees and several annual events that promote training, education and professional development.
+The presidential term is two years.

-CIOR committees include the Defence Attitudes and Security Issues Committee (DEFSEC), Civil / Military Cooperation Committee (CIMIC), Military Competitions Committee (MILCOMP), Legal Committee, Partnership for Peace & Outreach Committee (PfP&O), Language Academy Committee, Winter Seminar Committee, and the Young Reserve Officers Workshop Committee (YROW).
+CIOR committees include the Defence Attitudes and Security Issues Committee (DEFSEC), Civil-Military Co-operation Committee (CIMIC), Military Competition Committee (MILCOMP), Legal Affairs Committee, Partnership for Peace & Outreach Committee (PfP&O), Language Academy Committee, Winter Seminar Committee, Strategic Communications Committee (STRATCOM) and the Young Reserve Officers Committee (YROC).

 The CIOR has two main roles: to provide advice on Reserve issues and support to the NATO Alliance, and to foster the professional development of reserve officers.